 Run anyway Don't run

-The appearance of "Windows protected your PC" pop-up (GIF):
+The appearance of this "Windows protected your PC" variant (GIF):

 Instant automatic removal of Windows protected your PC virus: